Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Introduction

 \section{Introduction}

-Load-flow analysis is a fundamental task in power systems theory and applications.
+Load-flow analysis is a fundamental task in power system theory and applications.
 In this paper, we consider a load-flow problem for a multiphase distribution network.
 The network has a generic topology (it can be either radial or meshed), it has a single slack bus with voltages that are fixed and known, and it features multiphase $PQ$ buses.
-At each multiphase bus, the model of the distribution system can have: (i) grounded wye-connected loads/sources; (ii) ungrounded delta connections; (iii) a \emph{combination} of wye-connected and delta-connected loads/sources; or, (iv) a \emph{combination} of line-to-line and line-to-grounded-neutral devices at the secondary of distribution transformers~\cite{Kerstingbook}.
+At each multiphase bus, the model of the distribution system can have: (i) grounded wye-connected loads/sources; (ii) ungrounded delta connections; (iii) a combination of wye-connected and delta-connected loads/sources; or, (iv) a combination of line-to-line and line-to-grounded-neutral devices at the secondary of distribution transformers~\cite{Kerstingbook}.
 Models (i)--(iii) pertain to settings when the network model is limited to (aggregate) nodal power injections at the primary side of distribution transformers.
-Particularly, the combined model (iii) can be utilized when different distribution transformers with either delta and/or wye primary connections are bundled together at one bus for network reduction purposes (e.g., when two transformers are connected through a short low-impedance distribution line); see Figure \ref{fig:deltawye}(a) for an illustration.
-Load model (iv) is common in, e.g., North America for commercial buildings and residential customers, and it can be utilized when the network model includes the secondary of the distribution transformers; see an illustrative example in Figure~\ref{fig:deltawye}(b) and low-voltage test feeders available in the literature (e.g., the IEEE 342-Node Low-Voltage Test System).
+Particularly, the combined model (iii) can be utilized when different distribution transformers with either delta and/or wye primary connections are bundled together at one bus for network reduction purposes (e.g., when two transformers are connected through a short low-impedance line); see Figure \ref{fig:deltawye}(a) for an illustration.
+Load model (iv) is common in, e.g., North America for commercial buildings and residential customers, and it can be utilized when the network model includes the secondary of the distribution transformers\footnote{We note that models (iii) and (iv) are the same in terms of the mathematical formulation.
+However, from the practical point of view, model (iv) reflects an actual mode of connection on the secondary side of the distribution transformer, whereas model (iii) pertains to the case where different distribution transformers are lumped in the same bus for network reduction purposes.}; see an illustrative example in Figure~\ref{fig:deltawye}(b) and low-voltage test feeders available in the literature (e.g., the IEEE 342-Node Low-Voltage Test System).
 Settings with only line-line or line-ground connections at the secondary are naturally subsumed by model (iv).